Sreenivas0782/EnergyAwareIoT/README.md

 $ ./main

-This will give the output of theta, exploration rate and average reward.
+This will give the outputs of theta, the exploration rate, and the average reward.
 The average reward value is taken for various state transistion based on the above tuple.

 2. Simulation with NS3
    OS USed: Ubuntu 24.04